NomicFoundation/hardhat/.changeset/hip-owls-pretend.md

 "hardhat": patch
 ---

-preserve user's readme on project creation (#1942)
+Preserve any existing user's README when initializing a project (#1942)